 Self esteem vs. self efficacy

-The problem comes when not believing in yourself prevents you from taking action and experiencing success because you don’t believe in yourself enough.
+The problem comes when not believing in yourself prevents you from taking action.
+As a result, you don’t experience success because you don’t believe in yourself enough.
 We then have a catch 22 situation!
-Taking action requires self-efficacy which again is not the same as self esteem but does overlap.
+Taking action requires self-efficacy.
+This is not the same as self esteem but does overlap.
 Self efficacy is the confidence in your ability to take action and make change.
 Even if you don’t like yourself or see your worth yet, you can learn to see yourself as capable and from there begin to take action.

 You can increase your self-efficacy by: